nathanberry97/dotfiles/README.md

 # dotfiles

-> This repo is intended to store my configurations for things such as tmux and neovim.
+> This repo is intended to store my configurations for things such as tmux and neovim

 ## preview